Overdue: Tales of Mystery and Adventure

 Biography: Dr. Rosella Tassoni currently is based in Washington D.C. where she has opened up her own private investigation office, All the Petty Myths.
 She is a first-generation Italian American and is the oldest of three siblings.
 From an early age, Rosella has been fascinated with the idea of people who hide crimes behind urban myths, legends, and well-known folklore.
 To further that interest, Rosella is working to formally establish the field of Forensic Mythology and have it recognized by the American Academy of Forensic Sciences and similar organizations around the world.
 Currently, Rosella is best known for the events that happened in Huntington, New York in the fall of last year (see “Midnight” in All the Petty Myths).
 While on a case, she was almost murdered.
 The encounter left her with physical and mental injuries, both of which she is still recovering from.

 Appearance: Early-30s, but people often think she’s younger.
 Shoulder length brown hair, large brown eyes.
 Average build and average height.
-Rosella often wears light long-sleeve tees to hide the scar she received in Huntington.
+Rosella often wears light long-sleeve tees and loose blouses to hide the long, deep scar on her right arm she received in Huntington.

 Dr. Vivian Cuinnsey (Bel Nemeton)